Monarchs in Texas

 Bluebonnets, the state flower of Texas, bloom early in the spring, and provide nectar for migrating monarchs.
 Photo by Alla Avery WFAA Dallas.

-We can help these iconic insects by planting milkweed and native flowers along their migrating path.
+We can help these iconic insects by planting milkweed and native flowers along their migration path.

 Resources: